General Finance Corporation (NASDAQ:GFN) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 General Finance CORP Exhibit

-EX-10.1 2 exh_101.htm MATERIAL CONTRACTS Blueprint AMENDMENT NO. 9 TO AMENDED AND RESTATED CREDIT AGREEMENT This Amendment No. 9 to Amended and Restated Credit Agreement is dated as of February 14,…
+EX-10.1 2 exh_101.htm MATERIAL CONTRACTS Blueprint EXHIBIT 10.1 AMENDMENT NO. 9 TO AMENDED AND RESTATED CREDIT AGREEMENT This Amendment No. 9 to Amended and Restated Credit Agreement is dated as of February 14,…

 To view the full exhibit click